 About the State Register

 The State Register is the title of a weekly publication which gives the public current information about the status of rules moving through the rule-making process, notices of meetings, newly filed orders, decisions and opinions and more.
-This publication is available by subscription (see Ordering) and is free on-line (see WV State Register Online).
+This publication is free on-line (see WV State Register Online).

 The use of the term "State Register" as the publication title does not have the same meaning as the term in state law.
 In 1982, the West Virginia Legislature established the "State Register" as the repository of all required filings listed in the West Virginia Code §29A-2-7, and went on to require the publication of the State Register every two years, with monthly updates available.
 In the law, the term actually covers the full text of everything filed -- rules, notices, orders, decisions, etc.-- plus a rule monitor, cross index and chronological index.